 Once your image is inserted, you can adjust its position anywhere in the document.

 This brings us to the end of the article.
-To sum up, we have learned about two main methods of flipping an image in Google Docs.

 We hope you found this article useful.
 Thanks for reading!

 Want to know how to Flip a Text in Google Doc, Check out this tutorial.